 There’s no doubt – homesteading reality shows have captivated millions of us dreaming of a simpler, more self-sufficient lifestyle.
+Here are mistakes from homesteading TV shows that you probably make.

 This post exposes the top 9 pitfalls from popular homesteading shows to help you avoid repeating them.